 - Localmem: Only use for local testing; don’t go into production with this cache type.

 - File system: Can be a trap.
-Although reading and writing files can be faster than making sql queries, it has some pitfalls.
-Each cache is local to the application server (not shared), and if you have a lot of cache keys, you can theoretically hit the file system limit for number of files allowed.
+Although reading and writing files can be faster than making SQL queries, it has some pitfalls.
+Each cache is local to the application server (not shared), and if you have a lot of cache keys, you can theoretically hit the file system limit for the number of files allowed.

 - Dummy: A great backend to use for local testing when you want your data changes to be made immediately without caching.
 Be warned: permanently using dummy caching locally can hide bugs from you until they hit an environment where caching is enabled.

 Your eyes may glaze over a bit as you read this section, and I don’t blame you.
 CDN’s are easy to use and have been around for a long time; you probably already know what you’re going to read here.
 Nevertheless, let’s review why serving your media from a CDN is beneficial to your application’s performance: